Preventing Adjustment Issues

 Fear of Change Is Natural

 A young high school graduate may cringe at the mere thought of entering college, working, or traveling, due to fear of change.
 While moving on follows the logical and natural flow of things, it doesn’t change the fact that it can be daunting to leave the safe environment that you were cocooned in for your entire young life.
-Moving on into adulthood means having more responsibilities and not having a mom to wake you up, prep your meals, or pick you up from school.
+Moving on into adulthood means having more responsibilities and not having someone to wake you up, prep your meals, or pick you up from school.

 It is okay to worry.
 Though young people have done the same things for eons and succeeded, some need more time to adjust.
-If the reason for the difficulty is an adjustment disorder, it is important to be in touch with your emotions to overcome it.
-If you are proactive, you can skip the difficult part of the adjustment by seeking the help of a qualified therapist.
+If an adjustment disorder is present, you aren’t alone, therapy can help.

 Introducing Adjustment Disorders